 This guide highlights some resources that can be used for researching public international law.
-Instructions for accessing library databases from off-campus: Connect to Library Resources and/or Library Access Browser Extension.
+Instructions for accessing library databases: Connect to Library Resources and/or Library Access Browser Extension.

 Public international law is the body of law that governs the legal rights, duties and obligations between nation states and inter-governmental organizations.

 Article 38 (1) of the Statute of the International Court of Justice outlines the primary sources of international law:

 - international treaties or conventions.
 If a treaty applies to a particular situation, it is the primary legal authority.

 - international custom, evolving from the practice of states

 - general principles of law recognized by civilized nations